alexmill/trump_transcripts/transcripts/primary_debate_2016-02-13.md

 Well, I can say this.
 If the president, and if I were president now, I would certainly want to try and nominate a justice.
 I'm sure that, frankly, I'm absolutely sure that President Obama will try and do it.
 I hope that our Senate is going to be able — Mitch, and the entire group, is going to be able to do something about it.
 In times of delay, we could have a Diane Sykes, or you could have a Bill Pryor — we have some fantastic people.
 But this is a tremendous blow to conservatism.
 It's a tremendous blow, frankly, to our country.
 ...
 I think he's going to do it whether or I'm O.K. with it or not.
 I think it's up to Mitch McConnell and everybody else to stop it.
 It's called delay, delay, delay.
 What we want to do, when we want to do it, and how hard do we want to hit?
 Because we are going to have to hit very, very hard to knock out
-...[ inaudible ] called me a genius, I like him so far, I have to tell you.
+... called me a genius, I like him so far, I have to tell you.
 Let me just tell you this.
 Jeb is so wrong.
 Jeb is absolutely self — just so you understand, you know what that is?
 That's Jeb's special interest and lobbyist talking.
 Look, let me just tell you something, Jeb — Jeb is so wrong.
 You got to fight
 ...
 You'll end up with World War III...
 ...
 We're supporting troops...
 ... that we don't even know who they are.
 ...
 We're supporting troops that we don't even know who they are...
 We have no idea who they are.
 ...
 Oh, yeah, yeah...
 ...
-Let 44 million in New Hampshire, it was practically [ inaudible ]...
+Let 44 million in New Hampshire, it was practically ...
 ...
-44 million — give me a break. [ crosstalk ]
+44 million — give me a break.
 First of all, I have to say, as a businessman, I get along with everybody.
 I have business all over the world. [ booing ] I know so many of the people in the audience.
 And by the way, I'm a self-funder.
 I don't have — I have my wife and I have my son.
 That's all I have.
 I don't have this.
 So let me just tell you, I get along with everybody, which is my obligation to my company, to myself, et cetera.
 Obviously, the war in Iraq was a big, fat mistake.
 All right?
 Now, you can take it any way you want, and it took — it took Jeb Bush, if you remember at the beginning of his announcement, when he announced for president, it took him five days.
 He went back, it was a mistake, it wasn't a mistake.
 It took him five days before his people told him what to say, and he ultimately said, "It was a mistake."
 The war in Iraq, we spent $2 trillion, thousands of lives, we don't even have it.
 Iran has taken over Iraq, with the second-largest oil reserves in the world.
 Obviously, it was a mistake.
 George Bush made a mistake.
 We can make mistakes.
 But that one was a beauty.
 We should have never been in Iraq.
 We have destabilized the Middle East.
 You do whatever you want.
 You call it whatever you want.
 I want to tell you.
 They lied.
 They said there were weapons of mass destruction, there were none.
 And they knew there were none.
 There were no weapons of mass destruction. [ booing ]
 I'm being nice.
-He spent $22 million in... [ crosstalk ]
+He spent $22 million in...
 The World Trade Center came down during your brother's reign, remember that. [ booing ] That's not keeping us safe.
 She should be running.